fkressmann/LetiClock/README.md

 ### MQTT client for receiving scrolling text messages
 C'mon on, that's fckin cool :D

-Reasons for choosing MQTT where that
+Reasons for choosing MQTT were that
 - I already have a server that I maintain for my smart home devices
 - I didn't want to modify some firewalls in the place where it might be installed
 - I wanted a way to send messages from whatever device